josnelihurt/learning-cuda/README.md

 **Why I built it this way**: Reading tutorials and doing lab exercises gets boring fast.
 I learn better by building something I'd actually want to use.
 So instead of following "CUDA 101" step-by-step, I built a real system with the same practices I use at work—clean architecture, proper testing, observability, the whole deal.

-**How it works**: Go web server loads C++ accelerator libraries dynamically (dlopen), so I can swap between CUDA, OpenCL, or CPU implementations without restarting.
-The plugin architecture makes it easy to add new filters or even different acceleration backends.
+**How it works**: Go web server can communicate with C++ accelerator libraries via two paths: (1) CGO connector using `dlopen` for direct library loading, or (2) gRPC client for remote processing via a separate gRPC server.
+This dual-path architecture allows swapping between CUDA, OpenCL, or CPU implementations without restarting, and enables both local and distributed processing.
+The plugin architecture makes it easy to add new filters or different acceleration backends.
 Everything's wired up with proper dependency injection, so testing is actually doable.

 ## Architecture